nicolashery/example-build-workflow/README.md

 $ npm start
 ```

-To build a static version of the app ready for deployment, run:
+To build a static version of the app in the `dist/` directory, ready for deployment, run:

 ```bash
 $ source config/sample.sh